-There are two primary ways to run Lighthouse, as a Chrome Extension, or as a command line tool.
+There are two primary ways to run Lighthouse: as a Chrome Extension, or as a command line tool.
 The Chrome Extension provides a more user-friendly interface for reading reports.
 The command line tool enables you to integrate Lighthouse into continuous integration systems.

-Install the Chrome Extension
+Install and run the Chrome Extension

-To install the extension, do the following:
+To install the extension:

-- Download Google Chrome 54 or later.
+Download Google Chrome for Desktop.

-- Install the from the Chrome Webstore.
-Lighthouse Chrome Extension
+Install the Lighthouse Chrome Extension from the Chrome Webstore.

-Install the Node Command line tool
+Install and run the Node command line tool

-To install the Node module, do the following:
+To install the Node module:

 npm install -g lighthouse